 Achieve your Mathematics degree by finding a quality option you can afford.
 Explore best value schools below.
-U.S. colleges saw 20,655 Mathematics students graduate with bachelor degrees in 2016.
+U.S. colleges saw 21,090 Mathematics students graduate with bachelor degrees in 2017.
 Your earnings after you graduate could be around $37,064 to $67,647 in your early career and $46,968 to $128,009 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Seeking the very best?
 Check out Brigham Young University - Provo in order to pursue an education in Mathematics.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 Any student who is interested in Mathematics needs to take a look at University of Minnesota - Twin Cities.
 Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.

 Score more than 29 on the ACT?
 That's above the average applicant score, so you have a good chance of getting in.
-This school attracts the best of the best, and the average SAT score of applicants is around 1,306.
+91.0% of freshmen return for their 2nd year.
 If you're considering knowing more, you can view all of Binghamton University's rankings here.